-- 1. the previous SCA and SCA response reports; - a summary of any significant changes to the project since the previous SCA that could impact on security requirements, including occupation, utilisation or vehicular access to members of the public; - 3. details of any changes to: - a. security risk assessment and mitigation documentation; - b. policies and processes for the implementation of security-related risk mitigation measures; - policies and processes for responding to security breaches and incidents; - details of any occurrences of security incidents and/ or breaches and the actions taken at the time of, and subsequent to, the breach or incident; and - 5. copies of reports from security-related monitoring and auditing undertaken.
+- 1. the previous SCA and SCA response reports; - a summary of any significant changes to the project since the previous SCA that could impact on security requirements, including the type of public space being created, its intended use, layout, the use and nature of the surrounding area including buildings and public highways, and the nature of any proposed vehicular access to the area by members of the public; - 3. details of any changes to: - security risk assessment and mitigation documentation: - b. policies and processes for the implementation of security-related risk mitigation measures; - policies and processes for responding to security breaches and incidents; - details of any occurrences of security incidents and/ or breaches and the actions taken at the time of, and subsequent to, the breach or incident; and - 5. copies of reports from security-related monitoring and auditing undertaken.